 [HOSTED] Client-Provided Technology means collectively any Client-Requested Software and Client Materials, including third party software products not provided by, hardware, network, tools, services and other items or technology provided by Client and to be used by Client in connection with Client’s operation of the Implementation Software.
 Client-Provided Technology excludes, -Developed Code, or Third Party Software.

+[NON -HOSTED] Client-Provided Technology means collectively any Client Materials, including third party software products not provided by, hardware, network, tools, services and other items or technology provided by Client and to be used by Client in connection with Client’s operation of the Implementation Software.
+Client-Provided Technology excludes any, -Developed Code, or Third Party Software.

+Client Reports is defined in Section 34 of Table 2.B.
+[NTD: Verify Section Number]

 Developed Code means Client-requested Custom Enhancements.
 The proposed -Developed Code under this SOW will be limited to those items specifically listed in Attachment A –Developed Code, attached hereto and incorporated herein by reference.
 Developed Code will not include any Core Enhancements. .

 Configuration Modification means changes made in the application or the content, through modification of pre-defined settings.
 The changes are accomplished with the available Content Editor system administration tools.